Complete Guide to Non Occupancy Charges in Housing Society

 - Transfer ownership

-- Get necessary clearances
+- Get the necessary clearances

 - Execute rental agreements